How to Start a Record Label

 • Who owns the masters for each release.

 • How royalties split between the label and artists, and how that’s tracked.
+It helps to understand what music royalties are before you write any splits into a contract.

 • Publishing — recording and publishing are separate; read music publishing explained.